Elon Musk At SXSW: Mars Promises ‘Excitement For Those Who Survive,’ But AI Is A ‘Species Level Risk’

 “I am really quite close, I am very close, to the cutting edge in AI and it scares the hell out of me.
 It’s capable of vastly more than almost anyone knows and the rate of improvement is exponential.”

-Elon Musk foresees an exciting future on Mars but Musk repeatedly expresses concerns about the dangers of artificial intelligence.
+Elon Musk foresees an exciting future on Mars but repeatedly expresses concerns about the dangers of artificial intelligence.